basileaw/lazy-beanstalk/README.md

 # Lazy Beanstalk

-Lazy Beanstalk is a Python deployment package for AWS Elastic Beanstalk that lets you deploy your Python web applications with minimal effort.
+Lazy Beanstalk is a deployment template for AWS Elastic Beanstalk that lets you ship Python applications using the Docker platofmr with only a couple of commands.
 Perfect for solo developers and Python beginners who want to quickly share their projects without spending days figuring out cloud deployment.

 ## How It Works